marijnh/Eloquent-JavaScript/15_event.md

 to prevent the user from accidentally losing work by closing a document.
 Preventing the page from unloading is not, as you might expect, done with the `preventDefault` method.
-Instead, it is done by returning a string from the handler.
-The string will be used in a dialog that asks the user if they want to stay on the page or leave it.
-This mechanism ensures that a user is able to leave the page, even if it is running a ((malicious script)) that would prefer to keep them there forever and force them to look at dodgy weight loss ads.
+Instead, it is done by returning a non-null value from the handler.
+When you do that, the browser will show the user a dialog asking if are sure they want to leave the page.
+This mechanism ensures that a user is able to leave, even on malicious pages that would prefer to keep them there forever and force them to look at dodgy weight loss ads.

 {{id timeline}}